Form preview

 What is georgia sales and use

-The Georgia Sales and Use Tax Certificate of Exemption is a tax exemption document used by manufacturers in Georgia to certify that purchased property will be used for exempt purposes.
+The Georgia Sales and Use Tax Certificate of Exemption is a tax document used by manufacturers in Georgia to certify that certain purchased items will be used for tax-exempt purposes.

 pdfFiller scores top ratings on review platforms